sulu/sulu-docs/bundles/page/security.rst

 ========

 Every page has its own permission tab, which is integrated like described in :doc:`../../cookbook/securing-your-application`.
-The settings placed in this tab has an influence on the UI of Sulu.
+The permissions for the Sulu system in this tab has an influence on the UI of Sulu.
 The UI might also be adapted due to the permissions defined in Security Contexts.

 The form adapts to the permissions by changing its toolbar.
 The delete option in the edit dropdown is only available if the user has the delete permission on